 Nature of Pathological Lying

-It is believed that pathological lying is common in both men and women.
-The consensus is that, in most cases, lying begins in childhood or adolescence and continues throughout a person’s life.
+Pathological lying is common in both men and women.
+Therefore the consensus is that, in most cases, lying begins in childhood or adolescence and continues throughout a person’s life.
 Although lying is developmentally normal in children wherein they may lie to escape a situation or lie to get something, the problem begins when the lying becomes persistent.
 It may even become detrimental to everyday life.
 At this stage, the nature of lying becomes pathological.

-If a person lies out of habit and cannot control this behavior, they are considered pathological liars.
+If a person lies out of habit and cannot control this behaviour, they are considered pathological liars.
 It ends up becoming their way of living.
 For them, lying seems more comfortable and convenient than telling the truth.
 Such people usually come from an emotionally unstable environment, have difficulty coping with feelings of anxiety & shame, or have low self-esteem.

 What is a Pathological Liar?

 A pathological liar is someone who lies all the time compulsively with or without any apparent purpose or personal gain.
 In many cases, pathological liars cannot function without telling lies.
 They continue to lie even at the cost of damaging their own reputation.
 If exposed, a pathological liar may have difficulty admitting the truth.
 They look at a situation from their perspective and disregard the consequences entirely.
 This condition can affect their relationship with everyone close to them such as their partners, parents, children, employees, bosses or friends.

 Science of Pathological Lying